lisadriani/motif-mark/README.md

 # motif-mark

-This code will take a text file with up to five Motifs (degenerate OK), and a fasta file (where exons are uppercase, introns are lowercase) of the genes of interest up to 1000nt in length.
+This code will take a:
+* text file with up to five Motifs (degenerate OK)
+* fasta file
+    * exons uppercase, introns lowercase
+    * genes of interest up to 1000nt in length

 The output will be a .png that takes the name of fasta file given to it (if "Figure_1.fasta" is given, "Figure_1.png" will be the output).
 The image is to scale with introns, exons, and motifs, with label of fasta headers and color-to-motif legend.